opendocsg/slw-judgments-backfill/2015_SGHCR_20/report.md

 26     Mr Leong argued that the Plaintiff would suffer prejudice in the event that a stay was granted because it would not be able to immediately enjoy the fruits of a judgment that it had obtained.
 However, Mr Leong admitted that the Plaintiff would not suffer serious prejudice if (a) a stay was granted on the condition that the Defendant pay the full judgment sum, plus any interest, into court, and (b) RA 228 is indeed heard on 14 September 2015 and promptly decided by the appeal court.

 27     Be that as it may, while prejudice to the parties is a relevant factor to be considered in determining whether a stay should be granted, the “balance of prejudice” is not the touchstone for the granting of a stay.
-The key touchstone, which is also the common thread that underlies the decided cases on granting of a stay pending appeal (see, _eg_ , _The “Shen Ming Hong 7”_ [2010] SGHC 269 at [12]–[13], as well as the other cases cited in the present grounds of decision), is that a stay is only granted where the appeal, if successful, may be rendered nugatory in the circumstances.
+The key touchstone, which is also the common thread that underlies the decided cases on granting of a stay pending appeal (see, _eg_ , _The “Shen Ming Hong 7”_ <span class="citation">[2010] SGHC 269</span> at [12]–[13], as well as the other cases cited in the present grounds of decision), is that a stay is only granted where the appeal, if successful, may be rendered nugatory in the circumstances.
 In

 this regard, in _Strandore Invest_ , the court emphasised that the discretion to grant a stay must be exercised judicially, _ie_ , in accordance with well-established principles, and stated three principles in this regard ( _Strandore Invest_ at [7]):